hzeller/bant/README.md

  * Parses most of simple BUILD/BUILD.bazel files and builds an AST of the Lists/Tuples/Function-calls (=build rules) involved for inspection and writing tools for (Use `-P` or `-Pe` for inspection).
-   Can't parse more Python-specific functionality, missing mostly right now: array/string slice operators.
+   Can't parse more Python-specific functionality yet, missing mostly right
+   now: array/string slice operators and more intricate list-comprehensions.
    Goal is to be best effort and fast, no full Starlark parsing intented.
  * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`, report parse errors.
 Note, build your project first fully with `bazel`,